MichaelFroelich/FAP.React/README.md

 # How do I get jQuery functions passing the Babelscript validation?

-Use a (Mock version of jQuery)[https://github.com/jakerella/jquery-mockjax], as of writing the code you must delete from this file is fairly self explanatory.
+Sometimes Babel will not validate scripts with jQuery, so use a (Mock version of jQuery)[https://github.com/jakerella/jquery-mockjax], as of writing the code you must delete from this file is fairly self explanatory.

 Finally...